 A covering letter/statement must accompany the submission, giving the name, postal address, phone, and e-mail addresses of the corresponding author and confirming that the paper or material in it has not been published previously and is not under consideration with another publication.
 If the manuscript contains information provided to the author as a personal communication, confirmation that the author has permission to publish this information is required.

 Ethics Papers reporting experimental work on animals should include a reference to the code of practice adopted and relevant animal ethics approval.
 Lack of such confirmation may result in the rejection of the paper on ethical grounds.
+While the review process may highlight certain issues in this regard it is the responsibility of the author/s to ensure that the relevant procedures are followed and acknowledged when, 1) working on and handling animals, and 2) accessing land where permission is required.

 Sequence The main sections of the manuscript should be: